 To further define your target customer, you can then analyse their demographics (these are built-in to the Attest platform) and look for trends.
 Perhaps you see that professional women, living in London and the south east, aged between 30 to 50 are showing the highest purchase intent.
-You can create profiles of your prime potential customers.
+You can then create profiles of your prime potential customers.

 Once you’ve got a good indication of who your product or service is relevant to, a larger market segmentation exercise makes sense – it’ll help you prioritise your efforts and understand the true potential size of the market.

-Gather wider market size intel
+2. Gather wider market size intel

 Most industries have formal associations which compile and track industry size data.
 You can find out, for example, how much the industry is worth, how much is spent annually on specific product types and average retail prices.

 You can use yourconsumer research to back up your market positioning, like social enterprise Divine Chocolate did.
-The chocolate bar maker identified that some consumers were prepared to pay a premium price for very high quality chocolate made from Fairtrade cocoa.
+The chocolate bar maker identified that some consumers were prepared to pay a premium price for very high-quality chocolate made from Fairtrade cocoa.
 It saw that there was little competition in this space and successfully claimed the position.

 Discover the potential value of your product or service